 Manually build an HTML sitemap

-It is doable for smaller sites, sites that aren’t fully public or those which can’t export a sitemap file.
+It is doable for smaller websites, sites that aren’t fully public or those that can’t export a sitemap file.

 Leverage site crawlers